MuhammadTalha-DE/24DE_1104_DataEngineeringProjects/README.md

 <br>
-And  also  shoe the real data  projects  and  How  to  manage  the  real  data  sets  and Meaningfull  versions   for    ready   analysis and   about more Author _ Muhammad Talha
+And  also  shoe the real data  projects  and  How  to  manage  the  real  data  sets  and Meaningfull  versions   for    ready   analysis and   about more You Must  learn  to   pass  All  the  essential  barrier Author _ Muhammad Talha